FrankWorldview/blockchain/smart_contracts/3_Example3.md

-# Send Ether to a Contract
+# Example 3: Send Ether to a Contract

 ## Create, Test, and Deploy the Donation Contract
 + Open a Git Bash (in Windows) or open a terminal (in Mac).